ConvertKit/convertkit-paid-memberships-pro/readme.txt

 == Description ==

-[ConvertKit](https://convertkit.com) makes it easy to capture more leads and sell more products .
+[ConvertKit](https://convertkit.com) makes it easy to capture more leads and sell more products.
 This plugin makes it a little bit easier for those of us using
  Paid Memberships Pro to subscribe and tag customers that signup for memberships.

 == Installation ==